grumpyjames/birding-almanac/features/a-200-bird-year/part-32-an-epic-day-out.md

 ### An Epic Day Out

-With twelve birds to go, we could be forgiven for taking our foot of the gas a little.
+With twelve birds to go, we could be forgiven for taking our foot off the gas a little.
 No fear.

 Pronoun guidance: AB1 flies solo.
 This post covers the events of July 14th